 Apple's 10-minute time limit for AirDrop settings, which is being tested in China under iOS 16.1.1, is set to be extended to all users.

-Apple makes changes to the "Everyone" rule in AirDrop
+Apple makes changes to the “Everyone” rule for AirDrop

 Now reports Bloombergthat the new restriction will eventually apply to all Apple customers worldwide.
-When AirDrop is set to "Everyone," anyone within range of an Apple user can send them files wirelessly.
-The device will then display a pop-up window asking the user whether to accept or decline the file sharing.
-With the change, the setting to "Everyone" will only be valid for 10 minutes.
-After that, the whole thing must be activated again.
-Protesters have already used this feature to their advantage in the past.
-In 2019, protesters in Hong Kong used AirDrop to distribute digital leaflets about an extradition bill.
+If AirDrop is set to "Everyone," anyone within range of an Apple user can send files wirelessly.
+The device will then display a pop-up window asking the user whether to accept or decline file sharing.
+With the change, the "Everyone" setting will only be valid for 10 minutes.
+Afterward, the whole process must be reactivated.
+Protesters have used this feature to their advantage in the past.
+In 2019, demonstrators in Hong Kong used AirDrop to distribute digital leaflets about an extradition bill.
 (Photo by Unsplash / Miguel Tomás)